onursenture/onursenture.github.com/_posts/2019-05-28-primevue-released.markdown

 date: 2019-05-27 20:59:00
 categories: video
 ---

-[PrimeVue](https://www.primefaces.org/primevue) is the new member of the Prime Family of Open Source UI components and shares the same DNA with PrimeFaces, PrimeNG and PrimeReact.
+Today, first release of PrimeVue is released.
+[PrimeVue](https://www.primefaces.org/primevue) is the new member of the Prime Family of Open Source UI components and shares the same DNA with [PrimeFaces](https://www.primefaces.org/showcase), [PrimeNG](https://www.primefaces.org/primeng) and [PrimeReact](https://www.primefaces.org/primereact).

-Video contains <strong>30 minutes</strong> {x8} of making a social media / blog artwork for PrimeVue release.
+The video contains <strong>30 minutes {x8}</strong> of making a social media/blog artwork for PrimeVue release.

 👇